-BOARD NOTICE 91 OF 2020
+BOARD NOTICE 307 OF 2022

-Final Guideline Professional Fees issued in terms of Section 34 (2) of the Architectural Profession Act, 2000 Act 44 of 2000
+Guideline for Professional Fees in terms of Section 34 (2) of the Architectural Profession Act, 2000 Act 44 of 2000 ("the Act")

-The guideline professional fees indicated in table 1, 2, 3 and 4 below must be read in the context of the Framework Guideline Professional Fees.
-The guidelines professionals' fees repeal Board Notice 121 & 122 of 2015.
-Guidelines professional fees describe the two methods of fee calculation: project cost based and time based.
+The guideline for professional fees indicated in table 1, 2, 3 and 4 below must be read in the context of the Framework Guideline for Professional Fees.
+The guidelines for professionals' fees repeal the Board Notice 172 of 2021.
+Guidelines for professional fees describes the two methods of fee calculation: project cost based and time based.
 Both methods use the definitions of complexity of the project type derived from the SACAP Identification of Work (IDOW) as set out below: